will-io/form-servlet/README.md

 ```
 web: target\bin\webapp.bat
 ```
-**Important:** If you are Windows user, do not push your Procfile to your remote repo.
+**Note:** If you are Windows user, do not push your Procfile to your remote repo.
 An error like this one will be thrown:
 ```"targetbinwebapp not found" error and then an "app crashed" error with code H10 ...```

 ### Build and run your app